linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/PPHA Applied Financial Management/PracticalGuide master Full.md

 # Expected Utility And Certainty Equivalent

-For our simple distribution (Figure 7) the average of the cash flows (the expected cash flow) is  $800k.
-Most people, however, would rather have$ 800k for sure (probability 1) rather than a 50/50 chance of high or low - most people are risk averse.
+For our simple distribution (Figure 7) the average of the cash flows (the expected cash flow) is  \$800k.
+Most people, however, would rather have\$ 800k for sure (probability 1) rather than a 50/50 chance of high or low - most people are risk averse.
 Whatever the attitude towards risk, we can use utility theory and represent the value in expected utility terms:

 $$
 E U = U \left(C _ {l}, C _ {h}\right) = p \cdot u \left(C _ {l}\right) + (1 - p) \cdot u \left(C _ {h}\right) \tag {12}